 The Osteopathic Centre

-This osteopathic clinic in Singapore has three locations: the CBD (#06-05 The Arcade), East Coast (#01-02 Bowmont Centre) and Park Avenue Rochester (31 Rochester Drive, Level 24).
-For over 13 years, founder and osteopath Dr Paul Bell (D.Health), along with his international team of osteopaths, have been helping individuals to improve their quality of life and their sense of wellbeing with a range of techniques.
-These include cranial, visceral, paediatric, and pre- and postnatal osteopathy, biomechanical assessments, stress management, ergonomic assessments, nutritional advice, dry needling, exercise prescription, pre- and post-surgery rehabilitation, and mat and reformer Pilates.
+This osteopathic clinic in Singapore is celebrating its 15th year in healthcare this year.
+With three locations across the island (CBD, East Coast, River Valley), its founder and osteopath Dr Paul Bell (D.Health), along with his team of osteopaths, Gregory Durand and Iqra Kazee, have been helping individuals to improve their quality of life and their sense of wellbeing with a range of techniques.
+These include cranial, visceral, paediatric and pre- and postnatal osteopathy, biomechanical assessments, stress management, ergonomic assessments, nutritional advice, dry needling, exercise prescription, and pre- and post-surgery rehabilitation.

 Hear from founder and osteopath Dr Paul Bell, who has a professional doctorate in health, and over 24 years of experience in pain and injury treatment:

-“Often, the assumption is that osteopaths only treat the spine.
+“Often, the assumption is that osteopaths only treat bones.
 In fact, we treat the whole body and consider other factors that may be affecting daily life.
 It’s important to recognise that pain and injury may have many causes; lifestyle and emotional factors can play an important role in the ability to manage and improve symptoms.
-Our aim is therefore not only to address biomechanical, postural and musculoskeletal issues, but also to help identify these other factors that can be addressed to reduce pain and increase function.
+Our aim is, therefore, not only to address biomechanical, postural and musculoskeletal issues, but also to help identify these other factors that can be addressed to reduce pain and increase function.
 In addition, we provide coping strategies to help deal with the effects that physical and psychological stress have on the body.”

 Edge Healthcare’s trained therapists are dedicated to providing personalised care to patients looking to lead pain-free lives.
-The clinic’s wide range of services include cranial, visceral, pre- and postnatal, and paediatric osteopathy, as well as physiotherapy, naturopathic medicine, functional movement assessments, dry needling, pre- and post-surgery rehabilitation, and NAET – a form of complementary therapy that is used to help desensitise individuals with various allergies or intolerances.
+The clinic’s wide range of services include cranial, visceral, pre- and postnatal, and paediatric osteopathy, as well as physiotherapy, naturopathic medicine, functional movement assessments, dry needling, and pre- and post-surgery rehabilitation.
 So, whether you’re having problems with dizziness or experiencing pelvic floor dysfunctions, these guys have got you covered!

 As part of a multidisciplinary team, the Edge Healthcare team works closely with other medical and health professionals.
 This includes general practitioners, sports physicians, orthopaedic surgeons, podiatrists, personal trainers and sports coaches to help achieve the best results for their clients.